rlugojr/sample-apps/apcera-job-scaler/README.md

         [stderr][b44ca45d] 2016/12/19 23:08:13 Minimum number of instances that could be scaled down to is  1

-    Conversely, if something caused the target app's CPU usage to increase above 80% (our specified `$CPU_ROOF` value) then the auto-scaler would being to increase the number of instances in the same manner.
+    Conversely, if something caused the target app's CPU usage to increase above 80% (our specified `$CPU_ROOF` value) then the auto-scaler would begin to increase the number of instances in the same manner.

         [stderr] 2016/12/20 00:29:57 Total of 1 metrics gathered for instance c3b19d8a-8989-4ff2-82c8-c9d3b6b39a70 of Job job::/sandbox/admin::example-go in the current window.
         [stderr] 2016/12/20 00:30:07 Total of 2 metrics gathered for instance c3b19d8a-8989-4ff2-82c8-c9d3b6b39a70 of Job job::/sandbox/admin::example-go in the current window.